mitnk/cicada/docs/scripting.md

 # other settings
 ...

-# including some extra settings for this host only:
+# include some extra settings for this host only:
 source ~/.cicadarc_local
 ```

-## Functions is not Supported Yet
+## Functions are not Supported Yet

-Supporing functions in cicada is in the to do list.
-But as said in beginning
+Supporting functions in cicada is still in the to-do-list.
+But as said
-of this doc, it could be also a simplified thing.
+in beginning of this doc, it could be also a simplified thing.